MWall541/Dragon-Mounts-Legacy/README.md

 ___

-Dragon Mounts was a mod originally created by BarracudaATA, in an attempt to make the previously useless dragon eggs hatchable and implements tameable Ender Dragon-esque creatures.
+Dragon Mounts was a mod originally created by BarracudaATA, in an attempt to make the previously useless dragon eggs which hatch tameable Ender Dragon-esque creatures.
 Albeit smaller and weaker, they provide wider ranges of utility, and even adapt to their environments!

 Dragon Mounts: Legacy is the continuation of this magic in the modern minecraft version.
 By implementing minor updates